urbit/urbit.org-reloaded/content/docs/azimuth/azimuth.md

 ### [Data Flow](/docs/azimuth/flow)

-Diagrams and explanations of how data flows between Bridge and the various components inside Urbit involved with layer 2.
+Diagrams and explanations of how data flows between Bridge and the various components inside Urbit involved with Azimuth and L2.

 ### [Azimuth.eth](/docs/azimuth/azimuth-eth)